Non-identical moir\'e twins in bilayer graphene

-For $T\leq12$ K, Fig. \ref{ValleyHall}a, there is a clear change of behavior, characterized by a saturation of the non-local resistance.
+For $T\leq12$ K, Fig. \ref{Local-NonLocal}f, there is a clear change of behavior, characterized by a saturation of the non-local resistance.
 This is consistent with the regime where $\sigma^{\mathrm{v}}_{\mathrm{xy}}\gg\sigma$, and the non-local response becomes independent of the local resistivity \cite{Beconcini2016}:

-Since the Fermi energy is placed at the CNP, and the temperature of the system is much lower than the energy gap, the valley Hall conductivity is maximal having a value of $\sigma^{\mathrm{v}}_{\mathrm{xy}}=4e^{2}/h$ ($e$ is the electron's charge and $h$ is Planck's constant).
+Since the Fermi energy is at the CNP, and the temperature of the system is much lower than the energy gap, the valley Hall conductivity is maximal having a value of $\sigma^{\mathrm{v}}_{\mathrm{xy}}=4e^{2}/h$ ($e$ is the electron's charge and $h$ is Planck's constant).
 In this case all occupied states in the valence band contribute to the valley Hall effect \cite{Yamamoto2015,Beconcini2016,Gorbachev2014,Sui2015,Shimazaki2015,Li2020}.
-Using the saturation value of the non-local resistance, dashed horizontal line of Fig. \ref{ValleyHall}a, and maximum valley Hall conductivity we obtain an inter-valley scattering length $l_{\mathrm{v}}=1.5~\mu$m, in good agreement with previous reports \cite{Gorbachev2014,Shimazaki2015,Sui2015}.
-This behavior is characteristic of a system where the valley conductivity is larger than the local conductivity, which implies a fully developed valley Hall effect, where the Hall angle becomes $\pi/2$, represented in Fig.\ref{Local-NonLocal}d (right).
+Using the saturation value of the non-local resistance, dashed horizontal line of Fig. \ref{Local-NonLocal}f, and maximum valley Hall conductivity we obtain an inter-valley scattering length $l_{\mathrm{v}}=1.5~\mu$m, in good agreement with previous reports \cite{Gorbachev2014,Shimazaki2015,Sui2015}.

+This behavior, where the non-local signal is independent of the local response, is characteristic of a system where the valley conductivity is larger than the local conductivity, which implies a fully developed valley Hall effect, where the Hall angle becomes $\pi/2$.
+For $T>40$ K we do not have a clear picture of why we observe a nearly quadratic behavior, we attribute this to a mixture of regimes where both the valley Hall effect and ohmic response compete.
+This regime needs more experimental and theoretical investigation.